fraserdominicdavid/geotech-pandas/docs/user-guide/layer.rst

 As you can see, it results to the same :external:class:`~pandas.DataFrame` as before.

-It is recommended to use the :external:func:`~pandas.concat` method since :mod:`geotech-pandas` relies heavily in consistent :ref:`column names <columns>`.
+It is recommended to use the :external:func:`~pandas.concat` method since geotech-pandas relies heavily in consistent column names.
+For more information, see :ref:`columns`.

 If you want the output to be much cleaner, you can always override the arrangement of columns like so,